Aquel Nap ZzZz: Commercial performance

 Driven by Vice Versas release, "Aquel Nap ZzZz" opened at number 48 on the US Billboard Hot Latin Songs on July 10, 2021, becoming Alejandro's 18th entry and the album's only non-single track to enter the chart.
 It re-entered the chart at a new peak of 37 on January 8, 2022, as it gained popularity on December 24, due to its lyrics referring to the date: "Tú mi 24 de diciembre".
+"Aquel Nap ZzZz" gained further popularity during the 2025 holiday season, reaching a new peak of 27 on the chart dated January 3, 2026.
 The song also debuted at number 82 on Spain's official weekly chart on July 4, 2021, amongst the album's eight tracks to chart inside the top 100.
 The following week, it reached its peak of number 64; the track charted for a total of 10 non-consecutive weeks.
 It was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 60,000 units in the country.